 In other cases don't hesitate to ask the web host for assistance.

-If you enjoyed reading this article about currently unable to handle this request error, you should read these as well:
+If you enjoyed reading this article on how to fix the "currently unable to handle this request" error, you should check out this one about how to fix the WordPress parse error.

 Free cheat sheets available